 Why is he using dating sites when in a relationship?

-Here’s what to do if your boyfriend or husband has online dating profile:
+Here’s what to do if your boyfriend or husband has an online dating profile:

-Thanks to dating apps/sites, dating nowadays is way more easy to access.
+Thanks to dating apps/sites, dating nowadays is way easier to access.
 Despite its good sides, online dating has its undeniable bad sides too.
 I personally think it has more bad sides if you’re not vigilant when using them[dating apps/sites].

 Since dating through dating apps is super easy to access from everyone using them, dating apps make comfortable room for infidelity too – It is because it has a lot of potential for it to go unnoticed, and it’s a lot easier than the other ways of doing it[infidelity].

 Finding your partner on dating sites when exclusive with one another, can be very difficult to process, as you’re faced with disappointment, doubt (in a lot of forms of it), and difficulty to comprehend the situation.